 1) Think of two or three negative thoughts that you have experienced lately.

 2) Ask yourself what evidence you have to support them.

 3) Ask yourself how strong this evidence actually is.

 4) Now think of evidence AGAINST THE NEGATIVE THOUGHT.

 Challenging our negative thoughts and FINDING EVIDENCE TO REFUTE THEM is a very important part of CBT.
-It is, therefore, worth us putting in effort to search hard for evidence which weakens or invalidates our automatic negative thoughts/beliefs.
+It is, therefore, worth us putting in the effort to search hard for evidence that weakens or invalidates our automatic negative thoughts/beliefs.

-When we have successfully challenged our negative thoughts, and found, by reviewing the evidence, reason not to hold them anymore, it is useful to replace them by MORE REALISTIC APPROPRIATE THOUGHTS.
+When we have successfully challenged our negative thoughts and found, by reviewing the evidence, reason not to hold them anymore, it is useful to replace them with MORE REALISTIC APPROPRIATE THOUGHTS.

 One way to get into the habit of this is to spend a little time occasionally writing down our automatic negative thoughts.
 Then, for each thought, we can write beside it:

 1) Evidence in support of the negative thought.